sungsoo-ahn/2025/_posts/2025-04-28-unlearning-pitfalls.md

 ### Consequence 2 - Increased Hallucinations

-Hallucinations, where the model generates incorrect or nonsensical information, are a persistent challenge in large language models (LLMs).
+Hallucinations, where the model generates incorrect or nonsensical information, are a persistent challenge in LLMs.
 Machine unlearning, by altering the model’s learned representations, can exacerbate this issue, destabilizing the model's behavior and increasing the frequency of hallucinations.

 To investigate this concern, we conducted a preliminary study using the Zephyr-7B-Beta model and evaluated its hallucination rate before and after unlearning on the Truthful QA dataset.
 Unlearning was performed with the NPO method on the WMDP dataset.
 Before unlearning, the model achieved an accuracy rate of **38.80%**.
 After unlearning, the accuracy dropped to **34.27%**, indicating an increase in factual inaccuracies in general knowledge by over 4%.